-As of May 4, 2013, the Company had cash and cash equivalents of \$306.4 million and short-term investments of \$6.9 million. p r o v i d e d for U.S. federal and state income taxes on the undistributed earnings of our foreign subsidiaries, since such earnings are considered indefinitely reinvested outside the United States.
+As of May 4, 2013, the Company had cash and cash equivalents of \$306.4 million and short-term investments of \$6.9 million.
+Approximately 75% of the Company's cash and cash equivalents were held outside of the U.S. As of May 4, 2013, we have not provided for U.S. federal and state income taxes on the undistributed earnings of our foreign subsidiaries, since such earnings are considered indefinitely reinvested outside the United States.
 If in the future we decide to repatriate such earnings, we would incur incremental U.S. federal and state income tax, reduced by allowable foreign tax credits.
 However, our intent is to keep these funds indefinitely reinvested outside of the United States and our current plans do not indicate a need to repatriate them to fund our U.S. operations.

 Excess cash and cash equivalents, which represent the majority of our outstanding cash and cash equivalents balance, are held primarily in overnight deposit and short-term time deposit accounts and four diversified money market funds.
 The money market funds are AAA rated by national credit rating agencies and are generally comprised of high-quality, liquid investments.
-Please see " -Important Notice Regarding Forward-Looking Statements" and "Part I, Item 1A.
+Please see "- Important Notice Regarding Forward-Looking Statements" and "Part I, Item 1A.
 Risk Factors" contained in the Company's most recent Annual Report on Form 10-K for the fiscal year ended February 2, 2013 for a discussion of risk factors which could reasonably be likely to result in a decrease of internally generated funds available to finance capital expenditures and working capital requirements.